qdelance/jaitoutdonne/README.md

 Ensure php-fpm package is installed.
 Use either a TCP/IP socket or UNIX socket (listen key in default pool www.conf), this will impact web server configuration.
+Note that conf with Apache is way simpler with TCP/IP socket.

 # Web server configuration